 Why Accept Cryptocurrency Payments on Shopify?

-First thing first, accepting crypto payments is not just an alternative to the traditional payment methods – it is much more than that.
+First thing first, accepting crypto payments is not just an alternative to traditional payment methods – it is much more than that.

 So, let’s get ourselves familiar with the advantages of accepting crypto payments.